Pantheon of the House of Braganza

 The Pantheon of the House of Braganza (Portuguese: Panteão da Dinastia de Bragança), also known as the Pantheon of the Braganzas (Panteão dos Bragança), is the final resting place for many of the members of the House of Braganza, located in the Monastery of São Vicente de Fora in the Alfama district of Lisbon, Portugal.
-The pantheon's burials have included Portuguese monarchs, Brazilian monarchs, a Romanian monarch, queen consorts of Portugal, and notable Infantes of Portugal, among others.
+The pantheon's burials have included Portuguese monarchs, Brazilian monarchs, Carol II of Romania, queen consorts of Portugal, and notable Infantes of Portugal, among others.

 History

 The pantheon in the early 20th century, before the Lisbon Regicide.

-The Pantheon was created under orders from Ferdinand II of Portugal, transforming the old refectory of the monastery into the burial place it is today.
+The Pantheon was created under orders from King Ferdinand II, transforming the old refectory of the monastery into the burial place it is today.
 The majority of the tombs are located on the sides of the pantheon, and are simple marble boxes with spaces of four tombs.
 If the tomb is of a monarch, it has a crown engraved in gold on the side of the tomb and a crown placed on top of the entire set of tombs.
-The tombs in the center aisle of the pantheon are those belonging to Carlos I of Portugal, Luís Filipe, Prince Royal of Portugal, Manuel II of Portugal and Queen Amélie of Orléans; the two martyrs of the Lisbon Regicide, the last King of Portugal and the last Queen consort of Portugal.
+The tombs in the center aisle of the pantheon are those belonging to King Carlos I, Luís Filipe, Prince Royal, King Manuel II and Queen Amélie; the two martyrs of the Lisbon Regicide, the last King of Portugal and the last Queen consort of Portugal, respectively.